Automattic/vip-go-ci/README.md

 With these settings, PHPCS is turned on, is expected to be found in the path shown above, should use two PHPCS standards (`WordPress-VIP-Go` and `PHPCompatibilityWP`), while excluding one particular PHPCS sniff.
 When executing PHPCS, one runtime option should be set (`testVersion 7.3-`) and severity level should be `1`.
 Also, users can ask to skip scanning particular Pull-Requests by setting a label named `skip-phpcs-scan`.

 Any number of PHPCS standards can be specified, and any number of runtime settings as well.
-See section above about configuring options via repository file.
+Also, see section above about configuring options via repository file.

 ### SVG scanning